holographicSol/SHIFTv2/README.md

     Currenlty due to aiofiles not supporting an aiofiles.copy() function in Windows SHIFTv2 will read every file in a chunk of files to write before writing.
 This means you may not have enough memory to run SHIFTv2 and if so would result in a memory error and or long hang time.
 This is something that will be updated in later releases.
 So be careful what directories you shift.
-Take care of file sizes becaue files will be written/read up to 100 at a time.
+Take care of file sizes because files will be written/read up to 100 at a time.